Property Damp Surveys

 Penetrating Damp

-Getting rid of penetrating damp caused by damp patches from water leaking through walls can be tricky so a professional will be the best person to go to for advice.
+Getting rid of penetrating damp caused by leaking or wet walls can be tricky so a professional will be the best person to go to for advice.

 Poorly fitting windows or broken guttering can cause penetrating damp as can old porous bricks.
 There may be a problem with the cavity wall and a damp survey by an expert will be able to identify exactly where the fault lies.